anandshivam44/DevOpsAutomation/LinuxCommands.md

 ![umask](images/umask.png)
 ___
 #### netstat -tulpn | grep LISTEN
 Use `netstat -tulpn | grep LISTEN` to get the list of all open ports.
-Helpful when working with docker images, port binding, deploying Restful APIs to get the ports that are already busy or to check which port you have deployed your API.
+Helpful when working with docker images, port binding, and deploying Restful APIs to get the ports that are already busy or to check which port you have deployed your API.
 ```bash
 sudo netstat -tulpn | grep LISTEN
 ```